dalamo20/memoryGame-react/README.md

+# catMemory

+## What is catMemory
+catMemory is a simple memory game where you try to avoid clicking on the same image twice.

+## How It Works
+Simply start by clicking on any image, which then causes the images to shuffle.
+Without clicking on the same image, try and reach a Top Score of 12.
+This will really show how well your short-term memory is.
+With each correct guess 1 point will be added to your score.
+Once you fail to click on a different image, the game will save your Top Score and reset your original score.

+## GOOD LUCK & HAVE FUN!!!

+## Content below is to trouble shoot React.js
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>